Skip to main content

 Include Authentication Module

-Next, include the SaaSus Platform's authentication module.
+Next, include the SaaSus Platform authentication module.

 Default code